BerkeleyHCI/PolymorphicBlocks/getting_started_hierarchy_layout.md

 _The tutorial only covers using the Sublayout plugin._
 _Some pre-routed blocks are provided in [examples/prerouted_blocks](examples/prerouted_blocks) which are Sublayout-compatible .kicad_pcb files._
+_You can open those files as boards to inspect the layout snippet._

 1. Select the STM32F103 footprint and run the Sublayout plugin.
    ![sublayout_stm32.png](docs/kicad/sublayout_stm32.png)

-2. Press Restore and select the pre-routed block, here [examples/prerouted_blocks/Stm32f103.kicad_pcb](examples/prerouted_blocks/Stm32f103.kicad_pcb)
+2. Press Restore and select the pre-routed block, here [examples/prerouted_blocks/Stm32f103.kicad_pcb](examples/prerouted_blocks/Stm32f103.kicad_pcb).
    It will complete with warnings about missing footprints (R3, the USB pullup resistor, and J2, the programming header) which are not included in the prerouted block.
    However, it will place the rest of your components including the crystal oscillator.